FOCL'S LakeSmart Program

 Education & Outreach

-• FOCL published a press release about Governor Mills proclaiming July “Lakes Appreciation Month” Lakes Appreciation Month Press Release in Aroostook County, and a WAGM news story featuring Cross Lake and FOCL Https://www.wagmtv.com/2024/07/10/lake-appreciation-month/ aired in early July.
-One more press release will be submitted about this successful grant.
+FOCL published a press release about Governor Mills proclaiming July “Lakes Appreciation Month” Lakes Appreciation Month Press Release in Aroostook County, and a WAGM news story featuring Cross Lake and FOCL Https://www.wagmtv.com/2024/07/10/lake-appreciation-month/ aired in early July.
+A final press release was published in October 2024 about this successful grant and the Phase II grant starting in 2025.

-• Welcome Packets with lots of great information about Cross Lake and FOCL, LakeSmart, invasive species, and loons were given to almost all Cross Lake camp owners in July.
+Welcome Packets with lots of great information about Cross Lake and FOCL, LakeSmart, invasive species, and loons were given to almost all Cross Lake camp owners in July 2024.
 If you were missed, send us a message and we’ll get you one.

-• We’ve met with each of the town select boards of the four towns in our watershed (New Canada, Fort Kent, Frenchville, and St. Agatha).
+We’ve met with each of the town select boards of the four towns in our watershed (New Canada, Fort Kent, Frenchville, and St. Agatha).
 We greatly appreciate their interest in our grants and continuing work to restore Cross Lake’s water quality.

-• The St. John Valley Soil & Water Conservation District published articles about cover crops and crop rotation in their August Newsletter.
+The St. John Valley Soil & Water Conservation District published articles about cover crops and crop rotation in their August Newsletter.

-• FOCL published a press release about this Phase I grant and the Phase II grant in October 2024 titled Cross Lake Water Quality Improvement Grant Projects.
+FOCL published a press release about this Phase I grant and the Phase II grant in October 2024 titled Cross Lake Water Quality Improvement Grant Projects.
 It was online in TheCounty.ME and in the St. John Valley Times and the Aroostook Republican newspapers.

 Funding for this project, in part, was provided by the U.S. Environmental Protection Agency under Section 319 of the Clean Water Act.
 The funding is administered by the Maine Department of Environmental Protection in partnership with EPA.
 EPA does not endorse any commercial products or services mentioned.